 Only consuming good fats rather than bad fats (like partially hydrogenated soybean oil) is always a good idea.

-Dr. Richard Byrons explains that our leptin hormones are very confused because of our terrible eating habits.
+Dr. Agne James explains that our leptin hormones are very confused because of our terrible eating habits.
 Actually the leptin hormones will work against us if we don’t treat it right.

 There are five modes of leptin operation: